metablaster/WindowsFirewallRuleset/README.md

 Remember what the output of the above command is, note that PowerShell Core defaults to `RemoteSigned` while Windows PowerShell defaults to `Restricted`

-6. Set new execution policy: (Note that `RemoteSigned` should work too)
+6. Set new execution policy: (Note that `RemoteSigned` will work only if scripts are unblocked)

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force